- Covid 19

 This program is the largest of its kind in the nation.

-The Loveland Chamber of Commerce and the U.S. Postal Service have been teaming up for more than 70 years with their internationally renowned Valentine Re-mailing Program.
+The Loveland Chamber of Commerce and the U.S. Postal Service have been teaming up for 75 years with their internationally renowned Valentine Re-mailing Program.

 According to Gwen Masche, daughter of stamp collector and history buff Count Masche, Elmer Ivers, Loveland Postmaster in the 1940s and ‘50s, Harold Dunning, Rome Dietrich and others from the Loveland Stamp Club came up with an idea of a Re-mailing Program as a stamp collection oddity, rather than a Sweetheart angle.
 The club tried to promote the program for a couple of years but realized they needed someone with more marketing abilities.
 Ted Thompson, who managed Loveland’s Rialto Theater and served as president of the Loveland Chamber of Commerce in addition to his remarkable marketing skills, was asked to help.
 Ted realized that Loveland, Colo. had a unique opportunity to share a little love and friendship with the people of the USA, and indeed, the world through the Valentine Re-mailing Program.